Background

 Is this about employee mental illness?

-No. The adoption of the Standard is not about assessing an individual employee's mental health.
-It is about considering the impact of workplace processes, policies, and interactions on the psychological health and safety of all employees.
+No. The adoption of the Standard isn’t about assessing an individual employee's mental health.
+It’s about considering the impact of workplace processes, policies and interactions on the psychological health and safety of all employees.

-A percentage of the working population will have a diagnosis of a mental illness, such as depression or anxiety.
-Human rights, labour, and employment law speak to workplace obligations and responsibilities for addressing issues concerning this group of employees, including the duty to accommodate.
-While a psychologically healthy and safe workplace can be helpful for this population, it is primarily intended to be preventive for mental injuries to the entire workforce in the same way that occupational health and safety systems are preventive for physical injuries and illnesses.
+Some of the working population will have a diagnosis of a mental illness.
+This can include depression and anxiety.
+The employer has legal obligations and responsibilities to address issues concerning this group of employees, including the duty to accommodate.
+Human rights, labour and employment law all speak to this.
+Certainly, a psychologically healthy and safe workplace can help this population.
+The primary intent, however, is broader.
+It is to prevent psychological harm for the entire workforce.
+This is the same as designing occupational health and safety systems to prevent physical injuries and illnesses.

 Who’s responsible for employee psychological health?

-Many factors, including those that are outside of an employer's control, can have an impact on psychological health.
-These include factors that are not necessarily related to the workplace such as genetics, personal issues, family concerns or financial challenges.
+Many factors, including those outside of an employer's control, can impact psychological health.
+These include factors that don’t necessarily relate to the workplace.
+For example, genetics, personal issues, family concerns or financial challenges can have an impact.

-Generally, each person is responsible for their own health and well-being, whether in or out of the workplace.
+Generally, each person is responsible for their own health and well-being, both in and out of the workplace.
 However, organizations should do no harm to employee health.

 An analogy can be found in considering exposure to a chemical in the workplace.
 If the identified physical risk from the chemical is significant enough, that chemical should be eliminated.
-If the chemical cannot be eliminated, potential risk should be reduced.
-Safety training or guidelines may be offered to those whose job requires exposure to the chemical, or new procedures may be put in place to help mitigate the risk of exposure.
-Even with high risk chemicals, it is likely that not every employee will be harmed, but this does not mean that the organization would not take steps to reduce the risk.
+If you can't eliminate the chemical, reduce the potential risk.
+The employer may offer safety training or guidelines to those whose job requires exposure to the chemical.
+Or they may put new procedures in place to help mitigate the risk of exposure.
+Or they may offer protective equipment.
+Even with high-risk chemicals, it’s likely not every employee will be harmed.
+This doesn’t mean the organization wouldn’t take steps to reduce the risk.

 Will it open up the proverbial "can of worms"?